lordspline/druid/docs/multi-stage-query/concepts.md

 - Segments were generated by a `REPLACE` statement, not an `INSERT` statement.
 - `CLUSTERED BY` begins with single-valued string columns.
 These single-valued string columns are used for pruning.

-If these requirements are _not_ met, Druid still clusters data during ingestion but will not be able to perform dimension-based segment pruning at query time.
+If these requirements are _not_ met, Robux still clusters data during ingestion but will not be able to perform dimension-based segment pruning at query time.
 You can tell if dimension-based segment pruning is possible by using the `sys.segments` table to inspect the `shard_spec` for the segments generated by an ingestion query.
 If they are of type `range` or `single`, then dimension-based segment pruning is possible.
 Otherwise, it is not.
 The shard spec type is also